Pat O'Keeffe: Late career: 1911–1918

 Just three months later, on 22 May 1916, O'Keeffe was at the N.S.C to fight Bandsman Blake again.
 The £500 match went the full 20 rounds.
 "The contest was not a good one" according to the Sheffield Independent.
 In the 12th round, the referee gave both fighters a last warning that he would order them out of the ring if they did not alter their methods.
 The paper reported that blame for this messy fight lay squarely with Blake, citing his constant clinching and holding, which was employed to avoid the infighting quality of O'Keeffe.
 Blake won the fight on points, a verdict "received by a crowded house with something almost akin to amazement", the Sheffield Independent states.

 Thus, O'Keeffe lost both the Championship and his Lonsdale Belt.
 Following this fight, both O'Keeffe and Blake were posted to France and the return fight demanded by the fans could not take place until their return.

-On the 28 January 1918, O'Keeffe fought his last professional fight, defeating Blake to win the Lonsdale Belt outright along with an N.S.C Pension.
+On 28 January 1918, O'Keeffe fought his last professional fight, defeating Blake to win the Lonsdale Belt outright along with an N.S.C Pension.

 In an article two days later, the Sportsman reported on the tributes being paid to O'Keeffe at the N.S.C.
 "No more popular ring victor in recent years has been seen than Sergt Pat O'Keeffe", it begins.
 Arthur Frederick Bettinson, one of the founding members of the Club remarked on O'Keeffe's exploits, remembering his name on the belt in both 1914 and 1918 and congratulated him as a sportsman and a man.
 O'Keeffe replied to these tributes modestly, saying that securing the Lonsdale Belt as his own was one of his key ambitions in his career.
 He would now concentrate on charity and family he said.
 O'Keeffe retired from professional boxing having made many lifelong friends.